 That’s just shamelessly flaunting it now.
 In the privacy of your own home is 1 thing, but to do so in public is surely too much.

-Not that I have too much against Norwich City FC – They are a proud and ancient football club, having been founded in 1902.
+Not that I should have much to hold against Norwich City FC – They are a proud and ancient football club, having been founded in 1902.
 Since then they have won 2 League Cups and in the inaugural season of the English Premier League (EPL) the Canaries finished a more than creditable 3rd, having lead the table at Christmas and indeed for most of the season.
 With the likes of Bryan Gunn in goal, Ruel Fox on the wing and Chris Sutton and Mark Robins potting goals they were a memorable outfit.

 Also because their uniform was 1 of the most stomach-churning you’ll see.
 As an aside, those bright yellow and green colours emanate from the club’s nickname, ‘The Canaries’.
 They are so named because around the time they were formed Norwich, the city, was a key centre for the breeding of canaries.

 Yep, they churned out flocks of randy songbirds in Norwich and then named a football team after them.